contao/docs/docs/manual/contributing/_index.en.md

 If everything is correct, click the "Create pull request" button.

+### Adding further changes before the pull request

+If you want to edit more content before the pull request, for example by making adjustments to corresponding translations, switch to your fork instead and select the newly created branch.
+Here you can make your additional changes and comment them.

+Then you can finally start the pull request via "Contribute/Open pull request".

 ### Create pull request

 On the next page, you can make final adjustments to your pull request if necessary.